Developing a Passion for Problem Solving

 “The traits of entrepreneurial leaders—agility, risk tolerance, resilience, passion, and imagination—are more relevant and necessary than ever,” Spinelli said.

-Passion for Problems
+Passion for Problem Solving

-Passion in problem solving is something that is key to Levine’s process.
+Passion in effective problem solving is something that is key to Levine’s process.
 Finding a common problem you feel strongly about, Levine says, whether that feeling is love or hate, is important to an entrepreneur’s success.

 When starting out, launching something that is “good enough” is fundamental, Levine said.
 Each iteration will be better and better, but it’s likely you will start with something you might be embarrassed by down the road.
 He describes the entrepreneur’s pathway of failures as something everyone experiences as they are starting a new venture.
-Taking the stigma out of failure and recognizing it as an important part of the process can prevent someone from waiting until their idea is perfect before launching it.
+Taking the stigma out of failure and recognizing it as an important part of the problem solving skills process can prevent someone from waiting until their idea is perfect before launching it.

 Passionate doesn’t even begin to describe Stephen Ritz.
 The keynote speaker on the first day of the GEL Forum, he is the founder of Green Bronx Machine.
 Ritz’s enthusiasm and dedication jumped off the screen as he described how he turned the worst neighborhood in the Bronx into a thriving community that grows its own food and serves its schools by creating education around food and nutrition.
 The curriculum he developed is being used by educators around the world and has helped students become more engaged, global citizens.